nicodoggie/bastion-falls/content/ethnicities/mundaguk.md

 [Estregan Language](@/languages/estregan.md).

 By general consensus by the survivors, they dedicated the island to the voyage's deceased captain, [Marvin Moreaux](@/characters/marvin-moreaux.md) when they publish their reports on it.
-The natives called themselves the _Mundaguk_, meaning "Men at the edge \[of the world\]".
+The natives called themselves the _Mundaguk_, meaning "Men at the edge of the world".
 The Mundaguk practiced a form of gerontophagic ritual cannibalism.

 # Ritual Cannibalism